microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Go to the [Dev Box Portal][dev-box-portal] and sign in.

-You should see a button to create a new environment:
+You should see a drop down button to create a new environment:

 ![Dev Box Portal Environment Creation](assets/dev-box-portal-environment-created.png)